SpaceIL: Launch

 In October 2015, SpaceIL signed a contract for a launch from Cape Canaveral in Florida on a SpaceX Falcon 9 booster, via Spaceflight Industries.
 It was launched on 22 February 2019 at 0145 UTC (20:45 local time on 21 February) as a secondary payload, along with the telecom satellite Nusantara Satu (formally PSN-6).
-Beresheet is being controlled by a command center in Yehud, Israel.
+Beresheet was being controlled by a command center in Yehud, Israel.

 From 24 February to 19 March, the main engine was used four times for orbit raising, putting its apogee close to the Moon's orbital distance.
 The spacecraft performed maneuvers so as to be successfully captured into an elliptical lunar orbit on 4 April 2019, and then adjusted its flight pattern into a circular orbit around the Moon.
 Once in the correct circular orbit, it was intended for the craft to decelerate for a soft landing on the lunar surface on 11 April 2019.

 Landing plan

 The planned landing site was at the northern region of Mare Serenitatis, with a landing zone about 15 km in diameter.

-Beresheet was to operate for an estimated two Earth days on the lunar surface, as it had no thermal control and was expected to quickly overheat.
+Beresheet was to operate for an estimated two Earth days on the lunar surface, as it had no robust thermal control and was expected to overheat.
 However, its laser retroreflector was a passive device requiring no electrical power and was expected to be functional for several decades.

 Failed landing

 On 11 April 2019, at approximately 1900 UTC, the lander began its de-orbit and landing procedure.
 Within minutes before the expected landing, mission control received a "selfie" photograph from the probe with the lunar surface visible in the background.
 During the braking procedure on approach to the landing site, the craft's main engine stopped operating.
-The engine was brought back online following a system reset; however, the craft had already lost too much altitude to slow its descent sufficiently.
+The engine was brought back online following a system reset; however, the craft had already lost too much altitude to slow its descent speed sufficiently.
 The spacecraft arrived at the surface of the Moon, but at a speed and angle that did not allow for a soft landing.
 Having apparently crashed, communication with the lander ended.
 SpaceIL announced the failure at 19:25 UTC.
 Final telemetry values on the mission control screens showed an altitude of 149 m, and horizontal and vertical velocities of 946.7 m/s and -134 m/s, respectively.